 Developing a new brand or updating an existing brand is a combination of research, technical skill, creative execution, and marketing experience.
 Logos are a labour of love that all begin with customer insights and business values.
-Getting to know whom your service or product serves is essential to speak directly to its target market.
+Getting to know who your service or product serves is essential to speak directly to its target market.

 A logo is a vital part of your brand, and a brand is made up of many elements.
-These elements include things like, your people, culture and the way you present your products or services.
+These elements include your people, culture and the way you present your products or services.

 The way you communicate visually, including your choice of colours and the words you use.

 There’s a lot to consider when developing a brand, all of which will affect your positioning and perception in the market.

 A simple way I explain the difference between a logo and a brand is like this:

 If you are creating a new logo or refreshing an established brand, our experienced team can help you manage the process so you can achieve optimal results for your business.